 The best time tracking software for accountants helps accurately monitor the time spent on your clients and jobs and offers strong project management, reporting, and billable hours tools.
 With it, you can rest easy that your numbers are correct and that billing and income reporting will be simpler and faster.

-Of the 24 solutions we scored, here are our top seven recommendations:
+Of the 26 solutions we scored, here are our top 10 recommendations:

-- Paymo: Best overall time tracking software for accountants
+- Paymo: Best overall time tracking software with strong collaboration tools

 - Hubstaff: Best for large accounting firms